darrylwest/salt-pipe/docs/store-prd.md

     *   Encryption will use `libsodium`'s `crypto_aead_aes256gcm_encrypt` function, which provides authenticated encryption (AEAD).
     *   A unique nonce will be generated for each `put` operation.
     *   The final object stored in S3 will be a concatenation of `[nonce][encrypted_data]`.
+    *   The object filename will be the same as the input filename with `.enc` appended to the original, e.g. `config.json` -> `config.json.enc`

 **2.2.
 Feature: Secure GET Operation**